Tanner Fellowship Program 2016-2017

 How to Apply:

-Submit the following to the Academic Dean’s Office (Vilas 103) no later than midnight, Wednesday, February 3, 2016:
+Submit the following to the Academic Dean’s Office (Vilas 103) or by e-mail to Nancy Bovay (email@example.com) no later than 11:59PM Wednesday February 7, 2017:

 - A two-page proposal outlining the project/educational experience and why this particular project/experience makes sense for you.

 - A one-page, itemized estimate of the costs of the proposed project/educational experience.